Trimming a Persian Cat's Ears

 - Your cat

-Gently, holding this position, trim the ear as close to your thumbnail as possible using your curved, blunt-nosed scissors.
-Using this method will most probably prevent you from ever accidently cutting your cat's ear.
+Holding this position trim the ear as close to your thumbnail as possible using your curved, blunt-nosed scissors.
+Using this method will prevent you from ever accidently cutting your cat's ear.